 But the 26-year-old has impressed against the red ball too, scoring four centuries in 74 first-class appearances, one of them for Lancashire against Durham at Emirates Riverside in 2014.

 A regular feature in the England Performance Programme and Lions set ups, Buttler debuted for the full team in a Twenty20 match against India at Old Trafford in the summer of 2011.

-Buttler spent the majority of 2015 with the England side as the Three Lions won the Ashes but the wicket keeper struggled with his form throughout the summer as was dropped for Jonny Bairstow.
+Buttler spent the majority of 2015 with the England side as the Three Lions won the Ashes, but the wicketkeeper struggled with his form throughout the summer and made way for Bairstow.

 Despite being out of the Test team, he still shone brightly in the limited overs arena.